<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Is it respectful of the entire community, ensuring that information is easily available and that the consequences of proposals are easy to appreciate?

 The truth is that we are all stakeholders in a free society.
-Everyone of voting age has a periodic opportunity to express their opinion in the ballot box, but recent challenges to democratic values in the USA and elsewhere remind us not to be complacent.
+Every citizen of voting age has a periodic opportunity to express their opinion in the ballot box, but recent challenges to democratic values in the USA and elsewhere remind us not to be complacent.

 But they have the right to high standards of transparency, decision-making and public engagement/consultation.
 Stakeholder mapping is the opportunity to look at this group of people and to regard them as the bellwether of our reputation.